dmorehouse/jets-docs/_docs/assets/importmap.md

 As the name suggests, it tells Javascript where to load files when you use the `import` keyword in your javascript source code.

-The `import "application"` loads `/assets/application-37f365cb.js`, which is the digested version that sprockets created from `app/javascript/application.js`.
+The `import "application"` loads `/assets/application-561a5525.js`, which is the digested version that sprockets created from `app/javascript/application.js`.

 **Essentially**: `import "application" => app/javascript/application.js`

 ## Sprockets Digest Files

-Note, the digested file is built from the original [sprockets-rails](https://github.com/rails/sprockets-rails) and [sprockets](https://github.com/rails/sprockets) libraries.
+The  [sprockets-jets](https://github.com/boltops-tools/sprockets-jets) gem integrates [sprockets](https://github.com/rails/sprockets) with jets.
 Locally in development mode, sprockets compiles the digest file on-the-fly as part of the request.
 Sprockets is a "Rack-based asset packaging system".
-On production, sprockets serves **pre-compiled** assets.
-Lastly, spockets-rails integrates sprockets with rails.
+On production, sprockets serves **precompiled** assets.

-Some light history: Sprockets is what handles asset packaging for Rails 3.
-Then the nodejs world evolved and created their own tools like webpack.
-So Rails introduced webpacker which uses webpack in Rails 5.
-In Rails 7, Rails is going back to the original sprockets asset packaging.
-What is old is now new again 🤣

 ## Single Point-of-Entry to Javascript World